 Now that you have some idea of the basic nutritional requirements for senior dogs, the question remains: What should you look for in a senior dog food when purchasing a bag of kibble?
 Here’s a short list:

-- All-natural ingredients.
-Do your best to pick a senior formula made with all-natural ingredients.
+- Natural ingredients.
+Do your best to pick a senior formula made with natural ingredients.
 In other words, plant or animal ingredients found in nature, not something manufactured in a lab.
 Be aware that even pet food with an "all natural" label might be deceiving.
 Read the list of ingredients to make sure you're giving your dog something healthy.

 - No preservatives, additives, or by-products.
 Stay away from chemical preservatives and added colors or flavors.
 Check the ingredient list for by-products like chicken meal, for example, which isn't pure chicken meat but a mash-up of various leftover chicken parts.
 If by-product meal is the first ingredient listed as the protein source, choose something else.